Zetao-Wu/Application-Team-Challenge/README.md

-Please load the address for the backend/api first: https://application-api-6yqe.onrender.com/ Then, run the address for frontend: https://application-team-challenge-pzgc-bxjbvvy74-zetao-wus-projects.vercel.app/
+Please load the address for the backend/api first: https://application-api-6yqe.onrender.com/ Then, run the address for frontend: https://application-team-challenge-pzgc-bxjbvvy74-zetao-wus-projects.vercel.app/ I believe that Vercel supports Next.js much more smoothly than Render and Render supports Express much more smoothly than Vercel, thus the two different hosting platforms.

+In terms of tech stack, I attempted to stick with the team's stack, which included TypeScript, React, Next.js, Material-UI and MongoDB.

 Overall the project attempte to follow the Figma design as much as possible but with a few tweaks.
 I have optimized the application in consideration of better accessibility and efficiency.
 I tried to keep the changes on the UI as minimal as possible in consideration of respecting the design as much as possible.
 Below are few functionalities I have made: